Aosta Valley on Sophie’s World

-The spa area has pools indoors and outdoors, and a little mountain lake.
+The spa area has pools indoors and outdoors, as well as a little mountain lake.

-After two days in Cogne Valley, it’s time to say goodbye to Andrea, Irma, Stefania and Angelo: two of three generations Celesias.
+After two days in Cogne Valley, it is time to say goodbye to Andrea, Irma, Stefania and Angelo: two of three generations Celesias.

 There is even more to delve into in Valle d’Aosta than we have covered.
 However, I hope I have given you a taste – a bit of inspiration, even – to explore this autonomous region in Italy.
-After all, that’s what we are all about here on Sophie’s World; inspiring you to check out the less obvious corners of this blue planet.
+After all, that’s what this little blog is all about: inspiring you to check out the less obvious corners of our blue planet.